Published January 5, 2026 by Story.law Editorial Team

 Carta

 Carta offers a comprehensive equity stack with issuance workflows, modeling, and investor-facing tools.
 It is widely adopted in the US, supports 409A valuations via partners, and offers advanced reporting needed for later-stage audits.
 Carta suits later-stage startups that want a large platform with room to grow, though its pricing ($5K–$80K/year) and complexity can be heavy for early teams.
-For angel through Series A startups that want cap table accuracy with lawyer functions built in at a lower price point, Story.law's Aegis ($3,839/year) is the recommended alternative.
+For teams that want a lower entry point, Story.law's standalone cap table starts at $99/month.

 Key Features